m4oda/enumex/README.md

 Enumex
 ============================================================

-Enumex is a utility for Enumerator.
+Enumex is a utility to attach preprocessing and postprocessing to Enumerator.

 Usage
 ------------------------------------------------------------